Metal–organic framework: Analytical chemistry and sample preparation

-Future direction
+Future directions

 Over the last three decades, MOFs have been greatly refined and utilized in a wide range of applications.
 It has been speculated that the integration of artificial intelligence tools into MOF research could lead to the discovery of applications with the potential to solve modern energy and environmental challenges, though currently no public research exists to back this speculation.